RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 cd /Volumes/labs/BIOL/BIOL362/Students/NetlinkID/Data/
 ```

-Remember: qiime2 must be activated each time that we use it, using the following command:
+**Remember***: qiime2 must be activated each time that we use it, using the following command:

 **Command 10.1**